sandeep-1990/core-java-interview-questions/README.md

-3.	# **If I manually call the finalize() method and there are 5 resources to clean, but an exception occurs while cleaning one of them—will finalize() continue?**
+# **3. If I manually call the finalize() method and there are 5 resources to clean, but an exception occurs while cleaning one of them—will finalize() continue?**

   If you manually call finalize(), it behaves like a normal method:
   •	If an exception occurs, it will stop executing further lines (unless handled).